Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $26,979,166

-"Glory" is a powerful historical war film, inspired by the books Lay This Laurel by Lincoln Kirstein and One Gallant Rush by Peter Burchard, as well as the personal letters of Colonel Robert Gould Shaw written during the American Civil War.
+"Glory" is an acclaimed historical war drama, inspired by the books Lay This Laurel by Lincoln Kirstein and One Gallant Rush by Peter Burchard, as well as the real-life letters written by Colonel Robert Gould Shaw during the American Civil War.

-This acclaimed film tells the story of the 54th Massachusetts Infantry Regiment, the first all-black regiment to fight for the Union Army.
-Under the leadership of Colonel Shaw, the regiment played a crucial role in the harrowing Second Battle of Fort Wagner.
+The film tells the compelling story of the 54th Massachusetts Infantry Regiment, the first all-black regiment to serve in the Union Army.
+Led by Colonel Shaw, these soldiers bravely fought in the pivotal and brutal Second Battle of Fort Wagner, challenging both their enemies and deep-seated prejudices of the era.

-"Glory" received significant critical recognition, earning five Academy Award nominations and winning three.
-The film stands as a moving tribute to the courage and sacrifice of the soldiers who shaped a pivotal moment in American history.
+"Glory" garnered widespread critical acclaim, earning five Academy Award nominations and securing three wins.
+It endures as an inspiring tribute to the unwavering courage and sacrifice of the soldiers who helped shape the course of American history.

 BiographyDramaHistory